-Associations of housing mobility interventions for children in high-poverty neighborhoods with subsequent mental disorders during adolescence.
+To perform an exploratory analysis of associations between housing mobility interventions for children in high-poverty neighborhoods and subsequent mental disorders during adolescence.

 The Moving to Opportunity Demonstration from 1994 to 1998 randomized 4604 volunteer public housing families with 3689 children in high-poverty neighborhoods into 1 of 2 housing mobility intervention groups (a low-poverty voucher group vs a traditional voucher group) or a control group.
 The low-poverty voucher group (n=1430) received vouchers to move to low-poverty neighborhoods with enhanced mobility counseling.
 The traditional voucher group (n=1081) received geographically unrestricted vouchers.
 Controls (n=1178) received no intervention.
 Follow-up evaluation was performed 10 to 15 years later (June 2008-April 2010) with participants aged 13 to 19 years (0-8 years at randomization).
 Response rates were 86.9% to 92.9%.